You may have heard the adage that 80 percent of a company’s business comes from 20 percent of its customers. Many call these big customers “whales.”

 I like to shop.
 Perhaps you do too.
 As we both know, if we keep bringing new items into our homes without clearing out the old, we’ll soon overflow and might have trouble locating our favorite comfy sweaters.

 Just as we occasionally need to clean out our drawers and closets, a well-organized knowledge management approach needs regular content auditing to ensure accuracy, relevancy, and timeliness.
-RFPIO helps you make data-driven decisions when streamlining and scaling your content library.
+Responsive helps you make data-driven decisions when streamlining and scaling your content library.

 Centralize your content library